 - Choose to provide a Candidate Referral Service (CRS) profile that schools can use to recruit you.

-Document Assembly Service (DAS)—$75, good for five years, plus $28 for each law school report
+Document Assembly Service (DAS)—$85, good for five years, plus $30 for each law school report

-- Arrange for transcripts to be sent once to LSAC for forwarding to law schools (evaluation not included).
+- Have transcripts sent once to LSAC for forwarding to law schools (evaluation not included).

-- Arrange for letters of recommendation to be sent once to LSAC for forwarding to law schools.
+- Have letters of recommendation sent once to LSAC for forwarding to law schools.

 - Complete and transmit admission applications online.
 (NOTE: Individual law school application fees are not included in the DAS fee.)

-- Arrange for English proficiency exam scores to be sent once to LSAC for forwarding to law schools.
+- Have English proficiency exam scores sent once to LSAC for forwarding to law schools.

-International Transcript Authentication and Evaluation Service (ITAES) for LLM applicants educated outside the United States only—$125, in addition to $75 for DAS
+International Transcript Authentication and Evaluation Service (ITAES) for LLM applicants educated outside the United States only—$135, in addition to $85 for DAS

-- Arrange for official institution documents to be sent once to LSAC for authentication, evaluation, and transmission to participating law schools.
+- Have official institution documents sent once to LSAC for authentication, evaluation, and transmission to participating law schools.

 LLM CAS authentication and evaluation is a convenient and efficient processing service for international documents used in the law school application process.
 Some law schools require use of LSAC's authentication and evaluation service, while it is optional for other law schools.